oriuminc/vagrant-ariadne/README.md

 ### [vagrant-dns server][vagrant-dns]

+**OSX only!**

-Built-in DNS server for resolving vagrant domains on OSX.
+Built-in DNS server for resolving vagrant domains.
 Server stops and starts with VM itself, and it can be easily uninstalled (see vagrant-dns README).